flooptech/dist-sdk-ios/readme.md

 - Added Japanese localization to the Parental Gate feature.

 ### Version 2.0.1 - 2014-11-03
-- bug fix for gesture-style parental gate in landscape
+- bug fix for gesture-style parental gate in landscape.

 ### Version 2.0 - 2014-10-31
 - new version of the parental gate
 - Note that this version requires XCode 6.

 ### Version 1.9.2.4 - 2014-10-09
-- fixed potential symbol conflict bug
+- fixed potential symbol conflict bug.

 ### Version 1.9.2.3 - 2014-10-08
-- minor bug fixes
+- minor bug fixes.

 ### Version 1.9.2.2 - 2014-09-23
-- bugfixes to analytics
+- bugfixes to analytics.

 ### Version 1.9.2.1 - 2014-09-12
 - Added Greek localization to the Parental Gate feature.